-Contribution Rates
+Qualified Pension Plan Contribution Rates

-In general, you qualify for Tier I status if you last joined TRS before July 1, 1973; for Tier
+In general, you qualify for Tier I status if you last joined TRS before July 1, 1973; for Tier II if you last joined after June 30, 1973 and before July 27, 1976; for Tier III if you joined after July 26, 1976 and before September 1, 1983; for Tier IV if you last joined after August 31, 1983.

-II if you last joined after June 30, 1973 and before July 27, 1976; for Tier III if you joined after July 26, 1976 and before September 1, 1983; for Tier IV if you last joined after August 31, 1983.
+QPP contribution rates for Tier I and II are based on factors such as your age and credited prior service.
+If you are a Tier III or IV member with less than 10 years of membership or credited service, you must contribute 3% of your gross pay to TRS' QPP until you have attained at least 10 years of membership or credited service; after you attain 10 years, your contributions would automatically stop.

-Contributions for Tier I and II are based on factors such as your age and credited prior service.
-If you are a Tier III or IV member with less than 10 years of membership or credited service, you must contribute 3% of your gross pay to TRS' Qualified Pension Plan (QPP) until you have attained at least 10 years of membership or credited service.
-CUNY contributes to the pension fund, an annual lump sum as determined by the actuary of the pension system.
+CUNY contributes an annual lump sum (determined by the actuary of the pension system) to the pension fund.